 Foodies Delight: The town is visited by a multitude of visitors across nationalities every year.
 Thus Dharamsala has diverse food options to offer.
 One will get to savor Italian, Belgian, Chinese, Korean, Himachali, and, of course, Tibetan.
 Chupka(Noodle vegetable soup), momos, veg beans, and rice dishes are the favorites with the tourists.
 Some of the popular must-visit eateries are Shop Number 4, Dharamshala (Tibetan), Tibet Kitchen, Dharamshala (Tibetan), Moonlight Café (Mixed), Illiterati Café (Western), German Bakery (Western), Taste of India (Indian).

 The capital of Himachal Pradesh, Shimla is known as The Queen” of all hill stations.
+Obviously, it has to be the best coz its the queen!
 It enjoys a pleasant climate and is surrounded by snow-clad mountains, pine and deodar forests, and lakes.
 Tranquil locations abound in and around Shimla making it an ideal vacation spot.
 A combination of an aura of British India along with picturesque landscapes makes Shimla all-time favorite.
 Shimla by winter is stunning and is a favorite for tourists wanting to experience the snow.

 Regal buildings with a history like the Viceregal Lodges, Victorian-era iron lamp posts, and a mix of modernity make Shimla one of the top tourist destinations in India.
 The happening Mall road, the local downtown street for clubs, bars, shops, bakeries, etc makes it an attraction for all kinds of travelers.
 Popular tourist attractions in Shimla are The Ridge of Shimla, The Mall Road, The skating rink, Christ Church, Sankat Mochan, and Jakhoo temple.